ViXiVTech/Wordpress-PWA-Pro/readme.txt

 = 1.7 =
 * Minimum required WordPress version is now 3.6.0 (previously 3.5.0).
-* New Feature: Add-Ons for SuperPWA is here!
+* New Feature: Add-Ons for PWA Pro is here!
-* New Feature: SuperPWA is now a top-level menu to accommodate for the Add-Ons sub-menu page.
+* New Feature: PWA Pro is now a top-level menu to accommodate for the Add-Ons sub-menu page.
 * New Feature: Add UTM Tracking parameters to the Start URL with the [UTM Tracking Add-On](https://superpwa.com/addons/utm-tracking/?utm_source=wordpress.org&utm_medium=upgrade-notice).
 * Enhancement: Service worker URLs are now relative to accommodate for domain mapped Multisites.
 * Bug Fix: Incorrect start_url when WordPress is installed in a folder, or when inner pages are used as start_url.
 * Bug Fix: Incorrect manifest and service worker URLs when WordPress is installed in a folder.

 = 1.6 =
 * New Feature: WordPress Multisite Network Compatibility.
-One of the most requested features for SuperPWA is now here!
+One of the most requested features for PWA Pro is now here!
 Thanks [@juslintek](https://wordpress.org/support/topic/add-manifest-json-support-for-multisite/#post-9998629) for doing a major share of the heavy lifting.
 * New Feature: Added description to the manifest.
 You can now include a brief description of what your app is about.
 * Enhancement: Moved manifest to the very top of wp_head for better compatibility with some browsers.
 * Enhancement: Improved the file and folder naming, organization, and inline documentation for better readability.